-Clark University, as a private liberal arts university, seeks to provide students with the opportunity for intellectual and personal development in a community setting.
-In order to achieve this goal, which includes respect for others' cultures and perspectives, the student must have a shared sense of responsibility for the safety, health, and well-being of all community members.
-The document that follows applies to all Clark University undergraduate students, with the exception of School of Professional Studies students.
+Clark University, as a private liberal arts university, provides students with the opportunity for intellectual and personal development in a community setting.
+To achieve this goal, which includes respect for others' cultures and perspectives, the student must have a shared sense of responsibility for the safety, health, and well-being of all community members.
+The points below apply to all Clark University undergraduate students, with the exception of School of Professional Studies students.
 Other members of the community have similar documents outlining their responsibilities.
-Students who have a concern about a possible violation of their rights should see the Dean of Students for concerns related to students, the Provost for concerns related to faculty or Human Resources for concerns related to administration and staff.
+Students who have a concern about a possible violation of their rights should see the Dean of Students for concerns related to students, the Provost for concerns related to faculty, or Human Resources for concerns related to administration and staff.
 The goals of the following sections are to:

 - Clark University students have the right to an environment in which the University takes reasonable measures to offer students protection from foreseeable danger; and a University which provides reasonable access to, and support of, faculty and staff.